sznchanda/arcade-ai/docker/README.md

 { "status": "healthy" }
 ```

-You can also view the swagger docs at `http://localhost:9099/swagger/index.html`
+Open a browser and navigate to http://localhost:9099/dashboard to view the Arcade dashboard.

 ## Adding Authentication Providers